What is the sweet spot for public speaking?

 As our image below shows, when Barack Obama wants to land something, he takes it down to 112 wpm.
 Martin Luther King talked at 62 wpm during the opening of his ‘I have a dream’ speech in 1963.
 Steve Jobs, unveiling the iPhone in 2007, delivered the big bang moments at between 54 to 85 wpm.
 Sir David Attenborough purrs at 110-120 wpm.

-In other words, we need to slow down.
+In other words, we could all do with slowing down for greater impact.
 But that’s not all.

-‘One-paced’ slow is as bad as one-paced fast.
-VARIETY is what you come to realise all the greats use in their voices to keep the audience engaged, and to sound human, not forced.
-So try finding key words to land by slowing right down, but also identify the moments where you can up the rate.
+‘One-paced’ and slow is as bad as one-paced and fast.
+VARIETY is what you come to realise all the greats use in their voices to keep the audience engaged – and to sound human, not forced.
+So try finding key words, or half a sentence, to land by slowing right down, but also identify the moments where you can up the rate.
 Aim for a bracket of around 120-170 wpm.
 The difference in impact on the audience – in terms of engagement and recall – is remarkable.

 How we measure your WPM

 The trick we use to bring this home in our sessions is very simple.
-We surreptitiously put a stopwatch on you during a presentation (albeit we’ve revealed that now, haven’t we…).
+We record you delivering a presentation, then match your transcript against a stopwatch, using the latest, highly accurate AI tools.
 Then we can tell you how you measure up to the greats.

-The winner in five years of testing (meaning the slowest speaker) clocked 82 wpm.
-The fastest (meaning the loser) pushed 350 wpm, 6 words a second.
+The winner in five years of testing (meaning the slowest speaker) clocked under 80 wpm.
+The fastest pushed 350 wpm, 6 words a second!
 Even when we asked him to recall what he’d said, he could not.
-So what chance his audience!?
+So what chance his audience?

 That individual was shocked at the numbers and made immediate and really tangible changes, to fantastic effect.
-And we have had so many more instances of attendees who told us they had spent their whole career being told to slow down without being able to crack it.
-Time and again we have found providing the data has really helped embed the change in behaviour.
+And we have had so many more instances of delegates who told us they had spent their whole career being told to slow down without being able to crack it.
+Time and again we have found providing the actual hard data has really helped embed the change in behaviour.